AdobeDocs/release-notes.en/help/current.md

 This page helps you:

+* Learn about new generative AI and agentic AI feature in CX Enterprise
 * Find all links to application-specific release notes
 * Find the latest learning opportunities available on Experience League (Adobe's CX Enterprise help site)
 * Get informed about new events
 * See the latest Support articles

+>[!TIP]
+>
+>To receive an email notification about updates to this page, subscribe to the [Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).

 Latest update: **June 2, 2026**